 New Jersey is also in the process of updating their DUI laws which can see a transition from license suspensions to ignition interlock devices (which the defendant has to pay for).
 A good DUI defense attorney will be well-versed in these changing laws.

 Founded in 1978, the Breslow Law Offices have an excellent reputation and are well-known for their skilled approach to handling criminal law situations.
 Attorneys Roy W. Breslow and Casey Breslow bring more than 45 years of experience to their law practice.
 With both attorneys being former prosecutors, they thoroughly understand both sides of the law.
-To learn more about DUI in New Jersey or to receive a free consultation about a legal situation, contact their offices today.
+To learn more about DUI in New Jersey or to receive a free consultation about a legal situation, contact their offices or call 973-239-8000 today.